compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 ## How does detection of hacking work?

 It depends.
 For many corporate networks, the company can track what software is installed on a company device, and if new software, especially suspicious software, appears, then someone can be alerted.
-As a person, check that you haven't posted anything weird to facebook, check that your bank account has no weird charges. this is a topic that deserves its own conference.
-Google "network intrusion detection"
+As a person, check that you haven't posted anything weird to facebook, check that your bank account has no weird charges.
+This is a topic that deserves its own conference.
+Google "network intrusion detection."

+This section needs a lot more work.
+I know fairly little about this- only hand-wave-y stuff.

-## What is "spoofing"
+## What is "spoofing"?

 Pretending to be something that you are not (a cell phone tower, the gmail login page).
 Email spoofing is pretending to send email from an address that you do not control- most modern email clients don't allow this.

 ## How does anyone get through a firewall into a network?

 Many firewalls are mis-configured in common ways.
-ALways run a scanning tool on your own firewall to find and fix simple mistakes before anyone else does.
+Always run a [scanning tool](http://brakemanscanner.org/) on your own code [and firewalls](http://lcamtuf.coredump.cx/afl/) to find and fix simple mistakes before anyone else does.
 Always change default passwords, or someone will look them up and use them.
+Much more rare is an actual software fault that can be taken advantage of.

 ## Why isn't the government more up to date?